lu7did/RDX-rp2040/README.md

 ### Low Pass Filter

-The Low Pass Filter (actually more than that) is needed to suppress unwanted spurious responses and also to achieve high efficiency class E operation.
+The Low Pass Filter (actually more than that as it defines the class E operation of the finals ) is needed to suppress unwanted spurious responses and also to achieve high efficiency class E operation.
 The design is identical than the ADX Transceiver.

-### ADX2PDX daughter board
+## ADX2PDX daughter board

-Same as the ADX-rp2040 project
+The board is plugged into the Arduino Nano socket of an ADX standard board, eligible firmware is ADX-rp2040.

-## RDX-rp2040 modifications
+### RDX-rp2040 modifications

-The following modifications applies to both the schematic of the RDX transceiver or the ADX2PDX daughterboard.
+The following modifications applies to both the schematic of the RDX transceiver or the ADX2PDX daughterboard to run the RDX-rp2040 firmware.
 ```

  * Build a small class A audio amplifier.